alxgross/loxb_websocket_mqtt_bridge/README.md

 ## Make me Happy
 Let me know if you like what you see and PLEASE, PLEASE don't hesitate if you see ugly code or errors to create a PULL-request

+## MQTT Conventions

+Bridge will publish on /miniservers/<miniserver_name>/<room>/<category>/<device name>/<UUID>

+It subscribes on:
+    /miniservers/.../command
+    /miniservers/.../announce -> will trigger an announce-message with details from the structure-file /miniservers/.../update -> will trigger bridge to get current state of appliance via rest-api and publish to mqtt

+## Dependencies
+    Packages necessary to be installed
+    aiofile
+    requests